Do you speak whale?

 In the coming weeks, you will receive an email from Advanced Reporting, Oregon State Parks’ background check service.
 Each volunteer will need to complete a background check by responding to the request from that email.
 People who do not pass this step will not be able to sign up as volunteers with us at this time.

-This is much different than in years past.
-You are responsible for scheduling your own sites.
+You will be responsible for scheduling your own sites.
 You will see that a limited number of volunteer assignments are available each day.
 If the site you want is full, please check availability at other locations.
 (The whales will be happy to see you there too!)

-If you have questions about this process please contact us at by email at Whale.watching@oprd.oregon.gov
+If you have questions about this process, please contact us by email at Whale.watching@oprd.oregon.gov

 What do Volunteers do?